-- (j) A release or extension preserves the right of recourse of a secondary obligor if the express terms of the release or extension provide [in writing] that (i) the person entitled to enforce the instrument retains the right to enforce the instrument against the secondary obligor; and (ii) the right of recourse of the secondary obligor continues as though the release or extension had not been granted.
-If the release or extension preserves the right of recourse of a secondary obligor, the rights of the secondary obligor against that party continue as though the release or extension did not occur. - (k) A secondary obligor asserting discharge under this section has the burden of persuasion both with respect to the occurrence of the acts alleged to harm the secondary obligor and also as to loss or prejudiced caused by those acts.
-Notwithstanding the foregoing, if - (i) the secondary obligor demonstrates prejudice caused by an impairment of its right of recourse; and - (ii) the circumstances of the case indicate that the amount of loss is not reasonably susceptible of calculation or requires proof of facts that are not ascertainable;
+(jg) A release or extension preserves the right of recourse of a secondary obligor if the express terms of the release or extension provide [in writing] that (i) the person entitled to enforce the instrument retains the right to enforce the instrument against the secondary obligor; and (ii) the right of recourse of the secondary obligor continues as though the release or extension had not been granted.
+If the release or extension preserves the right of recourse of a

+(h) A secondary obligor, the rights of asserting discharge under this section has the burden of persuasion both with respect to the occurrence of the acts alleged to harm the secondary obligor against that party continue as though the release or extension did not occur.

-then it is presumed that the act impairing recourse caused a loss or impairment equal to the liability of the secondary obligor on the instrument.
+(k) A secondary obligor asserting discharge under this section has the burden of persuasion both with respect to the occurrence of the acts alleged to harm the secondary obligor and also as to loss or prejudiced caused by those acts.
+Notwithstanding the foregoing, if then it is presumed that the act impairing recourse caused a loss or impairment equal to the liability of the secondary obligor on the instrument.
 In that event, the burden of persuasion as to any lesser amount of such loss is on the person entitled to enforce the instrument.